-- Motivation/Procrastination–Wednesday, October 23, time TBA, in the Mussafer Hall Collaboration Room (116)
+- Motivation/Procrastination–Wednesday, October 23 at 12 p.m., in the Mussafer Hall Collaboration Room (116)

 - Remember, when it comes to studying and preparing for tests, it’s all about working smarter, not harder.
 Are you studying using strategies that prepare you for exams that assess you at high levels?
 Study in sprints and, come exam time, surprise yourself with your own recall.
 Note taking (that works for you) and your learning style are important to know in order to amplify your learning outcomes.

 - Teamwork Makes the Dream Work: Navigating Group Projects–Thursday, November 14 at 4 p.m. in the Mussafer Hall Collaboration Room (116)

 - Group work can be challenging sometimes, but it doesn’t have to be.
 In this workshop you’ll learn tips and strategies for overcoming hurdles in collaboration as well as how to maximize each group member’s strengths.

 - Finals Prep–Thursday, November 19 at 12 p.m. in the Academic Learning & Tutoring Center (Building #14)